keeganareeve/speech_2024/README.md

 :-------------------------:|:-------------------------:
 !['ex-out_speech-silence3.png'](ex-out_speech-silence3.png) | !['ex-out_speech-silence4.png'](ex-out_speech-silence4.png)

-On this same topic, **speech-silence0-pub.py** does the same thing as the notebook except it results in a PRAAT TextGrid file with intervals instead of a visualization.
+On this same topic, **speech-silencex-pub.py** (where 'x' is again version num) does the same thing as the notebook except it results in a PRAAT TextGrid file with intervals instead of a visualization.
 The packages needed for this are also fewer in number.